 If you might take a closer look at a piece of muscle cells, you’d see that it’s made up of much smaller muscle fibers.

-Your muscle mass gets bigger when those specific fibers come to be thicker; a procedure called hypertrophy.
+Your muscle mass gets bigger when those specific fibers become thicker, a procedure called hypertrophy.

 For that to occur, your muscle mass fibers need to be both turned on and stimulated for enough time when you educate.